All Episodes

 I'm not particularly interested in running for presidents, but I do approach it as something I need to do for my country.

-Remember how many times you've been told that by by the the pros, you gotta support our guy because he can win.
+Remember how many times you've been told that by the pros?

-Not what he's going to do because he can win.
+Not what he's going to do, because he can win.

-How about supporting somebody that isn't going to collapse if they don't get the presidency and who might be actually doing it because they think it's important.
+How about supporting somebody that isn't going to collapse if they don't get the presidency and who might be actually doing it because they think it's important?

 They think they want to change the office, just not assume the office.